-Clearing these check boxes turns off the WiFi feature of the router for each band.
+Clearing these check boxes turns off the WiFi feature of the router.

 If you turned off both wireless radios, the WiFi On/Off LED and the WPS LED turn off.
 If you turned on the wireless radios, the WiFi On/Off LED and the WPS LED light.